ihart-mhc/ihart-mhc.github.io/applications/development/java/index.md

 ### Run your project

-To run your project, run the following where your compiled ".class" files are located, and again replace "<path to ihart project>" with the relative path to where you placed the iHart project.
+To run your project, run the following where your compiled \".class\" files are located, and again replace \"\<path to ihart project\>\" with the relative path to where you placed the iHart library.
-You should also replace "<YourMainClass>" with the class containing your `main` method.
+You should also replace \"\<YourMainClass\>\" with the class containing your `main` method.

+	java -cp ".:<path to ihart project>/client/library/java/*" <YourMainClass>

+If you are on Windows rather than OS X, you may have to substitute a colon (`:`) for the semicolon (`;`), as below:

 	java -cp ".;<path to ihart project>/client/library/java/*" <YourMainClass>

-If you are on OS X rather than windows, you may have to substitute a colon (`:`) for the semicolon (`;`), as below:

-	java -cp ".:<path to ihart project>/client/library/java/*" <YourMainClass>

 Note that the `.` specifies that Java should refer to your application as well as the iHart libraries when running.

-For example, to run the PrintlnProgram example application in "ihart/client/sample/PrintlnProgram" on Windows, you would first change directories to that folder, compile the project as stated above, and then run:
+For example, to run the PrintlnProgram example application in \"ihart/client/sample/PrintlnProgram\" on Windows, you would first change directories to that folder, compile the project as stated above, and then run:

 	java -cp ".;../../library/java/*" PrintlnProgram